Open Enrollment Health Insurance Exchange

 When can I sign up for health insurance for 2020?

-You can sign up for health insurance during the annual open enrollment period which occurs once a year.
-The 2020 Open Enrollment period for the Affordable Care Act will begin on November 1 and end on December 15, 2019.
-Coverage for the plan you select will begin January 1, 2020.
-These dates are specific to the state of Illinois and may differ in other states and healthcare exchange programs.
+Illinois residents can sign up for health insurance during the annual open enrollment period which occurs once a year.
+The 2020 open enrollment period for the Affordable Care Act ended on December 15, 2019.
+Coverage for people who enrolled in the plan and paid their first premium, began on January 1, 2020.

 What is the Affordable Care Act (ACA) and the Health Insurance Marketplace?

 The ACA is a comprehensive health care reform law enacted in March 2010 that expands access to affordable healthcare and protects people with pre-existing conditions from being denied health insurance coverage.

 The Health Insurance Marketplace is also known as the Health Insurance Exchange.
 The Marketplace/Exchange is an online tool where individuals, families, and small business owners can find information about health insurance options and enroll/purchase health insurance coverage that best fits their needs.

 Why use the Health Insurance Marketplace?

 The marketplace is the only way for Illinois residents to purchase quality, subsidized insurance without the help of a broker.
 The marketplace makes it easy to purchase health insurance without the assistance of a broker, which makes coverage cheaper.